Foursquare City Guide

+On October 21, 2024, it was announced that the app would sunset on December 15, 2024, with the web version following on April 28, 2025.
+Foursquare Swarm will remain and gain features that were previously only available in the Foursquare app.

 Features

-Major features include local search and recommendations, tips and expertise, tastes, location detection, ratins, lists, superusers, brands, and Places API.
+Major features include local search and recommendations, tips and expertise, tastes, location detection, ratings, lists, superusers, brands, and Places API.

 Location detection

 Foursquare uses proprietary technology, Pilgrim, to detect a user's location.
 When users opt in to always-on location sharing, Pilgrim determines a user's current location by comparing historical check-in data with the user's current GPS signal, cell tower triangulation, cellular signal strength and surrounding wifi signals.

 Superusers

 The service provides ten levels of Superuser.
 Superuser status is awarded to users after they apply and perform a special test where users should meet quality and quantity criteria.
 Only Superusers have the ability to edit venue information.
 Superusers can attain different levels as they contribute more high-quality edits over time.

 Brands

-In the past, Foursquare has allowed companies to create pages of tips and users to "follow" the company and receive tips from them when they check-in at certain locations.
+In the past, Foursquare has allowed companies to create pages of tips and users to "follow" the company and receive tips from them when they check in at certain locations.
 On July 25, 2012, Foursquare revealed Promoted Updates, an app update expected to create a new revenue generation stream for the company.
 The new program allowed companies to issue messages to Foursquare users about deals or available products.